-Each rack has two pre-installed power distribution units (PDUs).
-The PDUs accept different power sources.
-You must specify the type of PDU that is correct for your ZDLRA Rack and data center.
+Each ZDLRA Rack configuration contains two power distribution units (PDUs).
+Various PDUs are available to cater for different circumstances.
+Select the correct PDU for your data center and ZDLRA Rack configuration.

 The following are the PDUs that Oracle Zero Data Loss Recovery Appliance currently supports or has supported in the past: